-Matthew Warren is a member of the Finance Department of Latham & Watkins.
+Matthew Warren is a partner in the Finance Department of Latham & Watkins.
 Mr. Warren focuses his practice on transactional matters, with a particular emphasis in insolvency issues.
 In addition, Mr. Warren is a member of the American Bankruptcy Institute.

 Mr. Warren is an adjunct professor at the DePaul College of Law where he teaches Bankruptcy Law.